Dionne Treasure - Human Balance Counselling

 We are a small team of qualified and insured female counsellors operating as a private practice called “Human Balance”.

-From time to time life throws up challenges which can be helpful to be explored in a space outside of your usual support network.
-As Person Centred Counsellors our main aim is to provide clients with a confidential, non-judgemental space where you feel comfortable enough to share and explore your world.
-We are passionate about centring our practice around you as a client.
-Each client is different and comes with unique desires and needs and so we are always enthusiastic about working together to see how we can best meet these.
-Whether that be simply providing a space to enable you to start exploring your issues at a deeper level via conversation, working using art materials, miniatures or sand-trays, using Gestalt or CBT exercises or mindfulness; we’re open to working in whichever way feels right for you as we work through your issues together.
+As Person Centred Counsellors our main aim is to provide you with a confidential, non-judgemental space where you feel comfortable enough to talk about and explore your world.
+We are passionate about keeping you at the centre of our practice.
+You are different from everyone else and come with your own unique desires and needs and so we are always enthusiastic about working together to see how we can best meet these.
+We might simply provide a space to enable you to start exploring your issues by talking about them at a deeper level - or we could find ourselves working using art materials, miniature objects or sand.
+We might also incorporate different approaches such as Gestalt, CBT exercises or mindfulness; we’re open to working in whichever way feels right for you as we explore your issues together.

 As counsellors we have worked with adults of all ages and across a multitude of issues including (but not limited to); bereavement, cancer, dementia, chronic and life limiting illness, anxiety, depression, abuse, low self-esteem, isolation, family and relationship issues, trauma and sexuality, gender and race issues.